MicrosoftDocs/azure-devops-docs/docs/user-guide/about-vsts-tfs.md

 VSTS is slightly different.
 It currently only has two options for scoping and scaling data&mdash;organizations and team projects.
 Organizations in VSTS get their own URLs (for example, ```https://contoso.visualstudio.com```) and always contain exactly one team project collection.
 Organizations can contain multiple team projects, like TFS team project collections.

-We are planning a third option for scoping and scaling data in VSTS&mdash;a new entity called an Organization.
+We are planning a third option for scoping and scaling data in VSTS&mdash;a new entity called an Enterprise.
 Rather than adding support for multiple team project collections within an organization, multiple organizations could be grouped within an organization.
 Additionally, we will merge organizations and their single team project collections into a single entity.
 The organization will be similar to the TFS deployment, and the organization will be similar to the TFS collection.